zengm-games/zengm.com/src/posts/2022-06-22-zengm-baseball.md

 When I was a kid, I was obsessed with baseball.
 My dad says this dates back to watching the Mets win the 1986 World Series when I was a baby, but I don't remember that.
 I do remember my favorite childhood book.
 This was back before normal people had the Internet, and sites like baseball-reference didn't exist yet.
 But I had this giant book of baseball stats going back to the beginning of professional baseball.
 Just page after page of tables - standings, stats, playoff results, awards, etc. I would sit there reading those tables of stats without ever getting bored.

-Naturally, I got into baseball simulation games too.
+Baseball simulation games are the type of thing that a kid like me would get obsessed with.
 Except, they didn't exist yet.
 Well, they did exist even before computers as [tabletop games](https://en.wikipedia.org/wiki/Strat-O-Matic), but I didn't know about them.
 The first real baseball simulation game that I heard of was Baseball Mogul back in the late 90s.
 It's [still being updated today](https://www.sportsmogul.com/), you should check it out.
 I've talked about Baseball Mogul before as a big inspiration for Basketball GM, since as a got older I grew to like basketball more than baseball and I wanted a similar game for basketball.

 And yet, baseball still exists, and there's still nothing quite like watching a good baseball game.
 After making football and hockey versions of Basketball GM, it's only natural to use that infrastructure for my first love, the only remaining major American sport.